-So much emphasis is put into the “baby Jesus” aspect, when really, the gift that God sent to earth was the gift of eternal life through Jesus Christ.
-It was God’s intention to be reconciled to mankind in relationship- a relationship that was broken by Adam (and if not Adam, then by any one of us!) in the Garden of Eden because of sin.
-When Jesus died, once and for all, the chasm of sin that stood between God and man was closed.
+There’s nothing inherently “wrong” with celebrating Christmas, but as you prepare, use your conversations and opportunities to share with others that you’re not celebrating the “baby Jesus”- you’re celebrating Jesus Christ, the Messiah, who came to earth to broker PEACE between sinful man and holy God!
+It was God’s intention all along to be reconciled to mankind in relationship- a relationship that was broken by Adam (and if not Adam, then it would have been broken by any one of us!) in the Garden of Eden because of sin.
+When Jesus died, once and for all, the chasm of sin that separated God and man was closed.
 That is why we celebrate His birth- because His birth represents His death.

 [We celebrate the birth of Jesus] because His birth represents the great, wide, high, faithful love of God to come and get us